cliffano/piemaker/README.md

 PieMaker
 --------

-PieMaker is a builder for [OpenAPI Generator](https://openapi-generator.tech/)-generated API clients in multiple technology stacks.
+PieMaker is a Makefile for building Python packages.

-It provides utility targets for generating the API clients, building, testing, and publishing the artifacts, from an OpenAPI spec in one go.
+It provides utility targets for linting, building, testing, documenting Python packages.

-Have a look at [Swaggy Jenkins](http://github.com/cliffano/swaggy-jenkins) as an example project that was built using PieMaker.
+Have a look at [Awstaga](http://github.com/cliffano/awstaga) as an example project which uses PieMaker.

 Installation
 ------------